Lasdw6/chess.exe/README.md

 - Text and graphical display (if available)

 ## Building from Source (Not Available Here)
 The source code is not publicly available.
-If you need access, please contact the project owner.
+If you need access, please contact me directly.